André the Giant: Health

 Roussimoff has been dubbed "the greatest drunk on Earth" for once consuming 119 12 USfloz beers (in total, over 41 L or 11.16 gallons) in six hours.
 In an appearance on Late Night with David Letterman on 23 January 1984, Roussimoff told David Letterman he once drank 117 beers.
 When Letterman asked if he was drunk, Roussimoff said he couldn't remember because he passed out.
 He also said he quit drinking beer 14 months prior to this appearance on Letterman.

 On an episode of WWE's Legends of Wrestling, Mike Graham said Roussimoff once drank 156 16 USfloz beers (over 73 L or 19.5 gallons) in one sitting, which was confirmed by Dusty Rhodes.
 The Fabulous Moolah wrote in her autobiography that Roussimoff drank 127 beers at the bar of the Abraham Lincoln Hotel in Reading, Pennsylvania and later passed out in the lobby.
 The staff could not move him and had to leave him there until he awoke.

 In a shoot interview, Ken Patera recalled an occasion where Roussimoff was challenged by Dick Murdoch to a beer drinking contest.
 After nine or so hours, Roussimoff had drunk 116 beers.
 A tale recounted by Cary Elwes in his book about the making of The Princess Bride has Roussimoff falling on top of somebody while drunk, after which the NYPD sent an undercover officer to follow Roussimoff around whenever he went out drinking in their city to make sure he did not fall on anyone again.

-Another story also says prior to his famous WrestleMania III match, Roussimoff drank 14 bottles of wine.
-Hulk Hogan stated that Roussimoff drank a case of 12 bottles of Pouilly-Fuissé during a three-hour bus journey.
+Another story says that, prior to his famous WrestleMania III match, Roussimoff drank 14 bottles of wine.
+Hulk Hogan has stated that Roussimoff drank a case of 12 bottles of Pouilly-Fuissé during a three-hour bus journey.

 An urban legend exists surrounding Roussimoff's 1987 surgery in which his size made it impossible for the anesthesiologist to estimate a dosage via standard methods; consequently, his alcohol tolerance was used as a guideline instead.
 Some reports claim this is true.

-While some stories of Roussimoff's eating have circulated, such as one dinner where he ate twelve 16-ounce steaks and fifteen lobsters in one sitting, according to his usual traveling partner, Tim White, Roussimoff only ate so much on occasion to show off, saying, "He had a substantial appetite, but for his size, it was completely normal."
+Some stories of Roussimoff's eating have circulated, such as one dinner where he ate twelve 16-ounce steaks and fifteen lobsters in one sitting.
+However, according to his usual traveling partner Tim White, Roussimoff only ate so much on occasion to show off, saying, "He had a substantial appetite, but for his size, it was completely normal."

 Roussimoff had severe pericardial effusion and underwent pericardiocentesis at Duke University Hospital in the 1980s.
+Dr. PR Rankin Jr., a renowned physician who served in the North Carolina state government under former North Carolina Governor Jim Hunt and who was also based in Andre's adopted home of Ellerbe, North Carolina, was among Andre's most trusted doctors.